 Reimbursement for DSEK/DSAEK

-Descemet’s stripping endothelial keratoplasty (DSEK) or Descemet’s stripping automated endothelial keratoplasty (DSAEK) are interchangeable terms for a newer form of corneal transplantation that replaces just the posterior diseased cornea, leaving the corneal surface relatively untouched.
-The procedure involves a small incision in the cornea through which the surgeon strips away diseased or opacified corneal endothelial cells and grafts the posterior ¼ to ⅓ donor cornea thickness to the inner surface of the recipient cornea.
+Descemet’s stripping endothelial keratoplasty (DSEK) or Descemet’s stripping automated endothelial keratoplasty (DSAEK) are interchangeable terms for a corneal transplantation that replaces just the posterior diseased cornea, leaving the corneal surface relatively untouched.
+The procedure involves a small corneal incision through which the surgeon strips away diseased or opacified corneal endothelial cells and grafts the posterior ¼ to ⅓ donor cornea thickness to the inner surface of the recipient cornea.

 This FAQ addresses the following: